 git commit -m "added a line to script.py file" [master 53f0ead] added a line to script.py file 1 file changed, 1 insertion(+), 1 deletion(-)

-You can give any appropriate message for the changes you have made.
+Then, you can give any appropriate message for the changes you have made.
 Now, by running the above command, we have committed the changes locally.

 How to push changes to the remote repository?